steve12345585/SnipeOffice/sdext/source/pdfimport/README.md

-- PDF can use complex programming in many places, for example a simple fill could be composed of a complex program to generate the fill tiles instead of an obvious simple item that can be encoded as LibreOffice shading type.
+- PDF can use complex programming in many places, for example a simple fill could be composed of a complex program to generate the fill tiles instead of an obvious simple item that can be encoded as SnipeOffice shading type.
 Rendering these down to image tiles works OK but can sometimes end up with a fuzzy image rather than a nice sharp vector representation.